I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 Basenjis are known as the "barkless dog," and Olive is a perfect example.
 Their larynx is shaped a little differently than most dogs, which means a traditional bark just isn't in their range.

-Olive yodels.
-It's called a "baroo," and it comes out when she's excited or wants your attention.
-She grumbles.
-She squeaks.
-She makes a whole repertoire of little sounds that people have compared to a piglet, a canary, and Stitch from Lilo & Stitch.
-When one of her favorite humans leaves, she lets out the most piercing, heartbreaking little scream you've ever heard.
-It turns heads on the street.
-It breaks your heart.
+Over the years, her sounds have been compared to a piglet, a canary, and Stitch from Lilo & Stitch.
+She’s very attached, so when one of her humans leaves, even for a moment, she lets out the most piercing, heartbreaking little yelps you’ve ever heard.

 "Is She Hypoallergenic?"

-Yes, she is.
-Though it's worth noting that hypoallergenic doesn't mean allergen-free.
-It just means she produces fewer allergens than most dogs.
-For people with mild dog allergies, Basenjis can be a great fit, but it's always worth spending time with one before assuming you're in the clear.
+Yes, Basenjis are classified as a hypoallergenic dog breed.
+It’s worth noting that hypoallergenic doesn’t mean allergen-free.
+It simply means they tend to produce fewer allergens than most dogs.
+For people with mild dog allergies, Basenjis can be a great fit, but it’s always a good idea to spend time with one before assuming you’re in the clear.

 She does shed, just not constantly.